 Littlejohn said he took the consultant’s job with the intention of fetching Mr. Trump’s secret tax information.

-He went through complicated machinations to download and exfiltrate the data,
+He went through complicated machinations to exfiltrate the data, including setting up a website to collect it.
+He then downloaded it to flash drives.

 “Donald Trump is a cheat and a grifter to his core, and for him to abuse his office in an attempt to steal $10 billion from the American taxpayer is a shameless, disgusting act of corruption,” said Sen. Ron Wyden, the top Democrat on the Senate Finance Committee, which oversees the IRS.